fachrizfx/GoldML/README.md

 ### Development

 As already mentioned, I will be using the K-Nearest Neighbor, Random Forest, Boosting Algorithm, and Neural Network algorithms.
 In the first cell I will create a DataFrame for the evaluation stage later.
-In the development stage I will use the GridSearchCV technique from the Scikit Learn Library on the KNN, Random Forest, and Boosting Algorithm models, to find the right hyperparamter.
+In the development stage I will use the GridSearchCV technique from the Scikit Learn Library on the KNN, Random Forest, and Boosting Algorithm models, to find the right hyperparameters.

 #### KNN

 The KNN algorithm works by determining the number of neighbors denoted by K, then the algorithm will calculate the distance between the new data and K data points.
 Next is the algorithm will take a number of nearest K values, then determine the class of the new data.

-Judging from [04], the KNN algorithm by default uses the Minskowski metric, but there are also other metrics, namely Euclidean, and Manhattan.
+Judging from [04], the KNN algorithm by default uses the Minkowski metric, but there are also other metrics, namely Euclidean, and Manhattan.

 The Euclidean metric calculates the distance as the square root of the sum of the differences in squares between points a and b.
 While the Euclidean metric is a generalization of Euclidean and Manhattan distance.
 Then the Manhattan metric is calculated by calculating the sum of the absolute values ​​of the two vectors.
 All of this can be written as follows: